Flotomate/product_docs/source/asset-management/manage-software-license/compliance-settings.rst

 Multiple Machines, or Node Lock.
 It shows the following data points:

 - :doc:`Allocations <allocating-assets-users>`: This shows the number of machines allocated to the License.
-Flotomate allows more Allocation than the Purchase Count.
+Motadata allows more Allocation than the Purchase Count.

 - :ref:`Purchase Count`